EricUniqueUsername/QGIS-Documentation/docs/training_manual/basic_map/overview.rst

 all the layers stored in the same path of the project file under in the
 |qgsProjectFile| :guilabel:`Project Home` item.

-Moreover, you can set one or more folder as **Favorites**: search under your path and once you have found the folder, right click on it and click on ``Add as a Favorite``.
+Moreover, you can set one or more folders as **Favorites**: search under your path and once you have found the folder, right click on it and click on ``Add as a Favorite``.
 You should then be able to see your folder in the |favourites|
 :guilabel:`Favorites` item.